The Best Assam Teas for 2022 Are Bold, Brash, and Malty

 Tea Summary

-• What reviewers like: Stout brew with a pleasant hint of smokiness + pleasing price.
+• Stout brew with a pleasant hint of smokiness + a pleasing price.

-• Mike’s view: Nice baked maltiness + great daily tea.
+• Nice baked maltiness + great daily tea.

 Banasptay Tea Estate makes one of the best black teas in Assam